Medicine and music have much in common – a dedication to excellence,

 For many of us, music is one of the few passions we are able to indulge in alongside the busy schedule of medical school.

-Thus we felt the need for the Australian Medical Students’ Orchestra.
-Just over 20 years ago, the Australian Doctors’ Orchestra was formed, and over the past eight years, medical student orchestras have sprung up around Australia - this year, the University of New South Wales medical orchestra will become the fifth medical student orchestra to open its doors.
+Thus, we felt the need for the Australian Medical Students’ Orchestra.
+Just over 20 years ago, the Australian Doctors’ Orchestra was formed, and over the past eight years, medical student orchestras have sprung up around Australia.
 As this momentum has built over recent years, we have been inspired to take this idea to a national level.
+This year, the city of Melbourne will host the sixth Australian Medical Students’ Orchestra, recruiting musicians from all over Australia.

-In 2016, AMSO brought 100 medical students from around Australia to Melbourne for three days of intense rehearsals, culminating in a concert which took place on July 31, 2016.
-At this concert, we raised money for two incredible charities: the Afghanistan National Institute of Music and Very Special Kids, the only paediatric hospice in Victoria.
+In 2018, AMSO brought 90 medical students from around Australia to Brisbane for three days of intense rehearsals, culminating in a concert which took place on September 16, 2016.
+At this concert, we raised money for the wonderful Foundation of Angelman Syndrome Therapeutics (FAST).
 Not only do we share a love for music, but we are also passionate about using our music to benefit others.